Bunkie Blackburn: Career

-Blackburn's father owned and operated the Fayetteville, North Carolina racetrack.
+Blackburn's father owned and operated the Fayetteville, North Carolina, racetrack.

-He later competed at the historic Nashville Speedway USA against many future legendary drivers.
+Blackburn later competed at the historic Nashville Speedway USA against many future legendary drivers.

-In 1967, he was part of a three driver crew that set a world speed record of 174 mph in a Smokey Yunick Z-28 Camaro at the Bonneville Salt Flats in a USAC/FIA event.
+In 1967, Blackburn was part of a three driver crew that set a world speed record of 174 mph in a Smokey Yunick Z-28 Camaro at the Bonneville Salt Flats in a USAC/FIA event.

 NASCAR career

-Blackburn won the 1968 Daytona 300 from the pole.
+Blackburn won the 1968 Permatex 300 from the pole.

-He had 14 Top-10 and 4 Top-5 finishes in the Grand National Division.
+Blackburn had fourteen top-ten and four top-five finishes in the Grand National Division.
 He drove in the series from the late 1950s to the early 1970s for Smokey Yunick and Petty Enterprises.

-He almost won the 1961 Dixie 400 at Atlanta Motor Speedway in relief for Junior Johnson.
-He took Johnson's car to the lead with 5 laps to go after Fireball Roberts ran out of gas.
+Blackburn almost won the 1961 Dixie 400 at Atlanta Motor Speedway in relief for Junior Johnson.
+He took Johnson's car to the lead with five laps to go after Fireball Roberts ran out of gas.
 However, Blackburn also ran out of gas on the final lap to hand the victory to David Pearson.

-He retired after a racing injury.
+Blackburn retired after a racing injury.